ObolNetwork/obol-docs/versioned_docs/version-v1.2.0/gov/governance/raf.md

 Projects are invited to create an application on the RAF Portal.
 Any project or team can apply, but in the future, governance may decide that an application needs to be made by someone holding a minimum amount of OBOL tokens.

-To apply for the Obol RAF, projects can create an application on [raf.obol.org](http://raf.obol.org/) by following these steps:
+Once a RAF round is opened, to apply for the Obol RAF, projects can create an application on [raf.obol.org](http://raf.obol.org/) by following these steps:

 1. **Create an Application:** Fill out the application form using the RAF Portal.
 2. **Describe Impact:** Specify the category of the project and its impact.